Table of Contents

 Define clear workflows for who receives alerts and how they are verified.

-High-confidence alerts: multi-verified incidents (e.g., video confirms person + after-hours). these may route directly to security dispatch.
+High-confidence alerts: multi-verified incidents (e.g., video confirms person + after-hours).
+These may route directly to security dispatch or trigger contextual talkdowns to deter the intruder automatically.

 4. Use a hybrid cloud approach

 Retail locations often have intermittent internet.
-A hybrid cloud approach allows video AI to process data locally on an intelligent video recorder if the internet goes down, then sync critical alerts to the cloud once connectivity returns.
-This supports continuous operation.
+Edge computing for retail video allows an intelligent video recorder to process data locally if the internet goes down, then sync critical alerts to the cloud once connectivity returns.
+This supports continuous operation and ensures no data is lost during outages.

 Costs and benefits of more accurate alarm systems